ProBake error

 When to Call a Professional

-DIY parts for fixing a ProBake error on the LG LWS3063ST typically run between $20–$150, depending on whether you need a temperature sensor, control board, or heating element.
-A professional service call usually costs $150–$300 once you factor in labor and diagnostic fees.
+For DIY parts, fixing a ProBake error on the LG LWS3063ST typically costs between $20–$150, depending on whether you need a temperature sensor, control board, or heating element.
+A professional service call usually runs between $150–$300 when you factor in labor and diagnostic fees.
 Tackling this repair yourself can save you $100 or more.

 What does the ProBake error mean on my LG LWS3063ST?

-The ProBake error indicates a fault with the oven’s bottom heating element or its associated control circuit.
-It typically means the element is not reaching or maintaining the correct temperature during the ProBake convection cycle.
+The ProBake error indicates there’s an issue with the oven’s bottom heating element or its associated control circuit.
+This typically means the element isn’t reaching or maintaining the correct temperature during the ProBake convection cycle.

 Can I still use my wall oven while troubleshooting the ProBake error?

-It is best to avoid using the oven until the issue is resolved, as a faulty heating element can cause uneven cooking or pose a safety risk.
+It’s best to avoid using the oven until the issue is resolved since a faulty heating element can lead to uneven cooking or safety risks.

 Do I need a technician to fix the ProBake error, or is it a DIY repair?